serenorg/serendb/test_runner/cloud_regress/README.md

-# How to run the `pg_regress` tests on a cloud Neon instance.
+# How to run the `pg_regress` tests on a cloud SerenDB instance.

-* Create a Neon project on staging.
+* Create a SerenDB project on staging.
 * Grant the superuser privileges to the DB user.
 * (Optional) create a branch for testing
 * Add the following settings to the `pg_settings` section of the default endpoint configuration for the project using the admin interface: